Each year, The Alex staff, partners, and community members gather to celebrate First Nations cultures in Calgary, Alberta.

 10th Annual Walk for Reconciliation

-It was a wet and rainy morning at 8am, as about a dozen Alex staff participated in the Walk for Reconciliation.
-About 35 people in total walked in solidarity to not only remember Canada’s painful history of colonization and Indian Residential Schools, but acknowledge the progress that still needs to be made toward healing, truth, and reconciliation.
+It was a wet and rainy morning at 8am, when Alex staff participated in the Walk for Reconciliation.
+Dozens of community members walked in solidarity to not only remember Canada’s painful history of colonization and Indian Residential Schools, but acknowledge the progress that still needs to be made toward healing, truth, and reconciliation.
 2019 was the 10th year of the Walk for Reconciliation, and it was organized by several agencies including The Alex, Aspen Family and Community Network Society, Sunrise Community Link, Aboriginal Friendship Centre of Calgary, Fort Calgary, and Metis Nation of Alberta, Region 3.

 8th Annual People’s Gathering